andygrove/qpml/README.md

-# Query Plan Markup Language (QPML)
+# QPML

-QPML is a YAML-based DSL for describing query plans, expression trees, or any other tree structure, for the purposes of producing diagrams and textual representations for use in documentation and presentations.
+QPML is a utility for visualizing query plans, intended to help produce documentation and presentations.

+Query plan diagrams can easily be hand-coded in the YAML-based Query Plan Markup Language, or can be imported from Substrait query plans, or from text representations of query plans, as displayed by an EXPLAIN command.

-Here is a minimal example of a qpml file.
+Here is a minimal example of a QPML file.
 See [examples/nested-join.yaml](examples/nested-join.yaml) for a fuller example.

 ```yaml
 diagram: